by Jeff Blakley

-James married Fanny Nottage in Key West on 20 January 1914, when they were both 31 years old.
+James Redd and Fanny Nottage were married in Key West on 20 January 1914 at the Fleitas house at 719 Eaton Street1 when they were both 31 years old.
 How they met is hard to say, but a possibility is that since Fanny was a cousin of Walter Tweedell’s wife (he married Maisie in Key West in 1904), Marian brought her daughter along with her on her frequent visits to Homestead, where she introduced her to James.
 In 1927, Marian’s husband, Francisco, sold cigars from a space in the Redd Building.

 Note who the registrar for the draft board was: Sid Livingston.